-In the Civil Rights Movement, a significant role was played by folk music, gospel, and spirituals of African Americans.
-Through means of publications and large meetings, the songs were disseminated to activists by a collaboration of the musicians with the singers and including different song collectors and ethnomusicologists.
+Music in the civil rights movement played a significant role.
+Through means of publications and large meetings, the songs were disseminated to activists through a collaboration of the musicians with the singers including different song collectors and ethnomusicologists.
 For different certain objectives, these songs were sung.

 For instance, for motivating the individuals through long marches and for providing them with psychological strength against brutality and harassment.
 Some of the prime examples of these songs were: ‘We Shall Overcome’, ‘Eyes on the Prize’, and ‘Tree of Life’ by Candie Carawan and Guy who were the leading folksingers in the Civil Rights Movement.

 Music in the Civil Rights Movement

 In Tennessee, the Carawans worked at the Highlander Folk School where eventually the songs related to the movement were learned and significant training was provided to activists who used to come around from different parts of the country.

 A non-violent philosophical atmosphere was provided to these activists.
 For every particular mood, songs were written and presented in Tennessee.
 These songs were quite jubilant.
 They also included sad songs related to those who were killed and songs that were played at the parties.

 Significance of music in the Civil Rights Movement

 The significance of music in the Civil Rights Movement was also confirmed by Pete Seeger – the folk singer and many other different activists of that time.
 For civil rights organizations, money was eventually raised by Pete Seeger through his performance at various concerts.
 It was because of him the great song ‘We Shall Overcome’ got spread to the civil rights workers.